bishoph/sopare/readme.md

   * Word separation is not perfect
   * Runs on several PIs 24/7 and controls smart home devices, smart mirrors, robots and alike
   * False positive rate is near zero for two-word recognition
-  * Help needed in terms of python3 (numpy/scipy/pyaudio dependencies, installation, documentation, ...)
+  * Help needed in terms of python 3 testing

 Usage: